aoxborrow/pj_map/README.md

 # PJJ Order Status Map Changelog

+**July 7th, 2011 (x hours)**

+- cleaned up v4 map, traced new USA outline closer to reference map.
+- output new background images and SVG for new outline
+- matched test cities to new map

 **July 5th, 2011 (6 hours)**

 - setup git repo, moved Raphael and svg-import into submodules to keep them updated